 E00273963! & E00273965!: These specimens deposited at Royal Botanic Garden Edinburgh leave the only clue with the number 2295.
 But, it can neither be confirmed whether the specimens were collected from the type locality nor there is mention of any collection date.
 Thus, it is not confirmed as a type material.

 After studying the available materials collected by Wallich, it is evident that the number 2295 holds quite a number of collections of Wallich but that can be grouped into two depending on the collection locality.
 Some specimens were collected from Nepal and some were collected from Sylhet or Meghalaya.
 This has been followed by herbarium curators & staff and thus some specimens are tagged with newer labels having ‘2295.1’ for specimens collected from Nepal and ‘2295.2’ for specimens collected from other locality (even sometimes 2295A or 2295B).
 Accounting this, type materials were segregated and the specimen with both flower and fruiting twig collected from Legi of Nepal (K000639665!)
-(Fig. 2) has been designated here as the lectotype for Myrsine semiserrata (Art.
+(Fig. 2) has been designated here as the lectotype for M. semiserrata (Art.
 9.3, 9.11, 9.12, Turland & al., 2018).

 4. Conclusion

-Myrsine semiserrata is a wide spread species along the northern boundary of the country.
+M. semiserrata is a wide spread species along the northern boundary of the country.
 Due to its wide distribution, it possesses varied range of characters.
 A detailed description of the species accounts this variation thus helping in proper identification of the species.
 Furthermore, Wallich had collected quite a number of specimens from different localities of Nepal and allied regions while describing the species.
 Thus, the original materials were segregated before typifying the name and finally a lectotype has been selected here.

 REFERENCES